Guides

 The solar resource of the United States is enormous.

 Just one hour of the noontime summer sun is equal to the annual U.S. electricity demand.
+Most states in the United States have good-to-excellent solar resources.

 Even places with relatively low solar resources, such as the Pacific Northwest and Alaska, can experience cost savings and have similar solar resources to countries that have widely developed solar PV, like Germany.